fidodu/-Nova-fidodu-Bot-/README.md

 ## License

-TitanBot is released under the MIT License.
+⋆˚࿔ Nova Bot ⋆˚࿔ is released under the MIT License.
 See [LICENSE](LICENSE) for details.

 ## Thank You